Amin-MAG/My-Notes/Golang/GoBot.md

 # Robot

 The robot struct is an entity that manages a set of devices and connections with a working function.
-The connections and devices are going to be started and stopped automatically with the robot.
+The connections and devices are going to be started and stopped automatically by the robot.
 The working function is a simple `func()` type object that will be executed in another goroutine as soon as all the devices and connections have been initialized and started.

 # Change the LED state using an array